microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

    ![Screenshot](../../images/get-row-by-id-from-customer-cud-event.png)

 1. On Business Central app, create/update/delete a customer.
-1. On Power Apps/Automate maker portal, select the **Flows** section, your *Data (CUD) event* flow, and the latest run in its **28-day run history**.
+1. On Power Apps/Automate maker portal, select the **Flows** section, *YourAlias Data (CUD) Event Flow*, and the latest run in its **28-day run history**.

    ![Screenshot](../../images/customer-cud-event-run-history.png)

-1. See the event payload and query result from the latest run of your *Data (CUD) event* flow that match the properties of created/updated/deleted customer.
+1. See the event payload and query result from the latest run of *YourAlias Data (CUD) Event Flow* that match the properties of created/updated/deleted customer.

    ![Screenshot](../../images/customer-cud-event-payload.png)